HUST-NingKang-Lab/Spatial-Microbiome-Digital-Twins/README.md

 ## Data Collection

 Our study collected four public spatially structured microbiome datasets for benchmarking.
 These datasets span centimeter- to kilometer-scale gradients.
-Supplementary Table 1 summarizes each dataset used in this study.
-Abundance tables were downloaded directly from the Supplementary materials or public repositories of the source publications; no raw-read re-processing was performed.

 **Body sites dataset**: This human cohort comprises 1,628 samples from four anatomical niches—tongue, left palm, right palm and faeces—capturing centimetre-scale separation within hosts.
 Microbial community composition was measured via 16S ribosomal RNA (rRNA) amplicon sequencing.
 For the taxonomic resolution analysis, we used the provided rank-specific abundance tables (from class to genus).